-(Syllabus for the examination to be held in Dec.
-2022, 2023 and 2024)
+Syllabus for the examinations to be held in December 2024, 2025 & 2026

 - 1. Understand the mechanics and interconnection of financial system and financial markets. - 2.
 Determine and analyse various types of risk and hedging of these risks. - 3.
-Research and analyse the working of financial institutions in light of various key developments over the time. - 4.
+Research and analyse the working of financial institutions in light of various key developments over thetime. - 4.
 To explore the emergence of development banking and investment banking in the development of Indian Economy

-- 1. apply concepts relevant to financial markets and financial institutions, and the instruments of financial markets and institutions. - 2. to have detailed knowledge of exchange rates and currency markets. - 3. to make students aware of the credit policies of various financial institutions and the purpose of their establishment. - 4. to familiarise with the various non-banking financial institutions and their functions. - 5. to critically evaluate the recent financial news article & relevant research in financial markets & aids in decision making abilities.
+- 1. apply concepts relevant to financial markets and financial institutions, and the instruments of financialmarkets and institutions. - 2. to have detailed knowledge of exchange rates and currency markets. - 3. to make students aware of the credit policies of various financial institutions and the purpose of their establishment. - 4. to familiarise with the various non-banking financial institutions and their functions. - 5. to critically evaluate the recent financial news article & relevant research in financial markets & aids indecision making abilities.